 If you missed the Pallet Garden post you can read it up here.

-Growing your own food saves money and it’s amazing how yummy fresh vegetables from the garden tastes.
+Growing your own food saves money and it’s amazing how yummy fresh vegetables from the garden taste.

-My goal this year is to freeze and can a supply for the winter months.
+My goal this year is to freeze and can supply for the winter months.

 Removing the sod is a tedious task and not something I’m fond of.
 Ok, it’s not something I really wanted to do.
 What do you do with all of that anyway?

-I decided to kill the sod instead of remove it.
+I decided to kill the sod instead of removing it.